SpaceXpanse/Whitepaper/README.md

 Open source
 [*Non-profit - Foundation operated*](https://opencollective.com/spacexpanse)
 - Main cryptocurrency /**ROD**/, [fungible](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/currencies.md) and [nonfungible](https://github.com/SpaceXpanse/libspex/tree/dev/nonfungible) tokens /NFTs/ - creation, storage and transaction
-- Decentralized DNS aka **dDNS** /derived from Namecoin/ which can serve **.rod** and/or other domains /WIP*/
+- Decentralized DNS aka **dDNS** /derived from Namecoin/, which can serve **.rod** and/or other domains /WIP*/
-- [Digital IDs](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/blockchain.md#names) for platform-wide trustless user identification which can even hold and transfer value in the ROD blockchain
+- [Digital IDs](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/blockchain.md#names) for platform-wide trustless user identification, which can even hold and transfer value in the ROD blockchain
 - Secure [storage of data](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/blockchain.md#spacexpanse-is-based-on-namecoin-) in the blockchain **itself**.
 - Local data storage for DApps **outside** blockchain by using [SQLite](https://github.com/SpaceXpanse/Documentation/wiki/Hello-World-with-SQLite) /or LMDB/ database engine
 <!-- - Decentralized Proof of Stake aka **DPoS** masternodes and peer-to-peer nodes for secure data storage **outside** blockchain by using SQLite /or other/ database engine /TBD/ -->
 - [Atomic trading](https://github.com/SpaceXpanse/democrit-marketplace) to exchange in-game assets (fungible game currencies as well as non-fungible items) in a trustless manner.
-- [Human mining](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/games.md) aka **Play To Earn** model which allows parts of the mined block rewards to be "placed" inside an application, game or other, where users can pick/win them up and bank them to their on-chain address. /WIP/
+- [Human mining](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/doc/spacexpanse/games.md) aka **Play To Earn** model, which allows parts of the mined block rewards to be "placed" inside an application, game or other, where users can pick/win them up and bank them to their on-chain address. /WIP/
 <!--
 [**SpeXQL**](https://github.com/SpaceXpanse/SpeXQL) -  Decentralized database management system using ROD blockchain as medium for data transfer, interconnection and operations /Deferred/
 Open source